tototomate123/tuwunel/docs/troubleshooting.md

 mismatch), it may be recoverable but careful steps must be taken, and there is no guarantee it may be recoverable.

-The first thing that can be done is launching conduwuit with the `rocksdb_repair` config option set to true.
+The first thing that can be done is launching Tuwunel with the `rocksdb_repair` config option set to true.
 This will tell RocksDB to attempt to repair itself at launch.
 If this does not work, disable the option and continue reading.